-At a recent seminar, Dr. Michael Nelson, DC reported the case of a patient with patellar tracking dysfunction.
-After imaging, he successfully eliminated the problem.
-How did he do this?
-By thinking “upstream.”
-“There was no problem at the knee” Dr. Nelson pointed out, “just consequences.”
-He achieved success by treating the hip joint and gluteals.
+At a laser therapy seminar, Dr Michael Nelson, DC reported the case of a patient with patellar tracking dysfunction.
+After imaging, he successfully eliminated the problem –by treating the hip joint and gluteals.
+“There was no ‘problem’ at the knee, just consequences,” he explained.
+He achieved success by thinking “upstream.”

 So, what’s the “protocol” for a chronic condition?
 First, check the patient for possible “upstream” factors.
-This is especially important when a chronic condition has been minimally responsive to previous treatments.
-Upstream joints and associated structures, as well as nerve roots, are typically the first “suspects” in all chronic conditions.
-Also, consider the metabolic function.
-It is often deranged due to chronic inflammation and that will tend towards dysregulating the microbiome and/or medulla.
-Finally, establishing a change in lifestyle that supports healthy metabolic functioning will be crucial in maintaining effective resolution.
+This is especially important when chronic symptoms have been minimally responsive to previous treatments.
+Upstream joints and associated structures and spinal nerve roots are the first “suspects” in chronic conditions.
+Also consider metabolic function.
+Chronic pain and inflammation can derange and dysregulate the microbiome, the medulla, and other “upstream” factors.